CGL5230/AR6-landues-databast-downscaling-by-Demeter/Method and question/Method ＆ Question 10ca90bcdee780ae9f3ccb68b0d365e7.md

 Discussion

-We note that not all of the GCAM region will be planted in the C1 scenario.We note that not all of the GCAM region will be planted in the C1 scenario.
+We note that not all of the GCAM region will be planted in the C1 scenario.
 However, inside the Demeter Projected data there are Forest changes in each region.
 How does this need to be considered?

 ![image.png](image%202.png)